 One might also cast a regretful glance over the "Sprat and Winkle Line" in Hampshire (the origin of its nickname is something of a mystery as it had no obvious connection with seafood), which ran from Andover via Stockbridge and Mottisfont to join the current railway line north of Romsey.
 Opened in 1865, important for military trains in the run-up to D-Day, it was nevertheless closed to passengers in 1967, depriving us of easy access to this pretty part of the Test Valley.

 Perhaps the saddest closures of all, however, are the ones that occured in the early 1970s, just a few years before attitudes to the railways changed.
 Invariably these closures happened despite fierce local opposition.
-An example was the link between Alton and Winchester via Alresford – a proper main line with double track - that provided an alternative route between London and Southampton, missing out Basingstoke.
+An example was the link between Alton and Winchester via Alresford, which provided an alternative route between London and Southampton, missing out Basingstoke.

 Closure of this 16 mile section of track was proposed in 1967 but was vigorously resisted until 1973.
 The problem was that unlike the rest of the line from Alton to London it had never been electrified.
-So instead of through trains to London, a shuttle operated between Winchester and Alton.
+So instead of the through trains from London to Southampton that ran on it up to 1937, a shuttle operated between Alton and Southampton via Winchester.
 This was perversely (probably even deliberately) timed not to connect with onward connections to London or the south coast.

-Even before the line was closed the Mid-Hants Railway was formed to reopen it, but British Rail ripped up the track with indecent haste, and sold land between Winchester and Alresford for house building.
-As the Watercress Line, the Mid-Hants now operates steam trains from Alton to Alresford (having laboriously re-laid the track), but access to the pretty Itchen Valley between Alresford and Winchester via the former station at Itchen Abbas has sadly been lost.
+Even before the line was closed the Mid Hants Railway was formed to reopen it and Winchester Council offered to pay a subsidy to British Rail to keep the line's infrastructure in place.
+But British Rail ripped up the track with indecent haste and sold land between Winchester and Alresford for house building.
+As the Watercress Line, the Mid Hants now operates steam trains from Alton to Alresford (having laboriously re-laid the track), but access to the pretty Itchen Valley between Alresford and Winchester via the former station at Itchen Abbas has sadly been lost.

 Another 1970s loss was the Wareham to Swanage line, which had not even been proposed for closure by Beeching.
 Why this useful branch to a popular seaside town was considered unviable is a mystery, but it still got the chop in 1972 after a five year battle with protestors.
 This cut off access not only to the beautiful cliff walks around Swanage but also to the tourist attraction of Corfe Castle and the surrounding Purbeck Hills.
-Once again, however, a steam railway has stepped into the breach and has nearly completed the task of reconnecting the line to Wareham: in the summer they run a useful diesel railcar between Corfe and Swanage that is competitively priced compared to the bus.
+Once again, however, a steam railway has stepped into the breach and has now completed the task of reconnecting the line to Wareham: in the summer they run a useful diesel railcar between Corfe and Swanage that is competitively priced compared to the bus.
+South Western Railway also run a service from Wareham to Corfe on summer Saturdays.

 Beeching and those who followed him did not always win, however.
 One of the lines slated for closure by Beeching was Ashford to Hastings (the line that passes through Rye).
 But this delightful little line across Romney Marsh still lives, despite not being electrified.
 The case for closing this line was accepted in the aftermath of the Beeching report, but it was reprieved pending upgrades of the roads across the marsh (which would carry the putative bus services that would replace the train, this being the supposed rationale behind all railway closures at the time).